Share911/meteor-cordova-android-aws-examples/examples/private-mobile-builder/README.md

 Create a [S3 bucket](https://s3.console.aws.amazon.com/s3/home) that will hold your mobile build output
 Bucket versioning is recommended to preserve old builds, but it is not necessarily needed for this example.

-### 2. Upload private key for git
+### 2. Upload deploy key for git
+We assume you are using Github.
+First generate a deploy key for your private repo.
-This private key will be used to fetch your meteor project from a private git repository.
+This deploy key will be used to fetch your meteor project from a private git repository.

-To do this:
+Next add this deploy key to Secrets Manager:
 1. Open AWS Secrets Manager
 2. Store a new secret
 3. Choose "Other type of secrets"
-4. Use plaintext and paste your private key
+4. Use plaintext and paste your deploy key
 5. Store your key
 6. Note down the Secret ARN as it will be used in the next step